Bagaar/ember-permissions/README.md

 Now each transition will be checked to see if it's allowed based on the required permissions per route.
 If a transition is not allowed the `route-access-denied` event will be triggered.

-Since the required permissions per route are set as well, we can start checking if routes can be accessed.
+Since the required permissions per route are now set, we can start checking if routes can be accessed.
 In the example below, we use the `can-access-route` helper to do so.

 ```handlebars
 {{! app/templates/components/menu.hbs }}